 Grants of up to $6,000 are awarded annually in support of an executive education or training program.
 The College endorses paid release time for programs that cannot be scheduled outside of work hours.
 The Office of Human Resources will administer the application, selection, and reimbursement process.

 Throughout the application, review and award process, the applicant must be an active Einstein career manager or administrator, who works full time, and has a current performance evaluation rating of outstanding.

 Einstein is interested in helping our staff gain access and experience to thought leaders and networks in the fields of higher education and medical education and research.
 We encourage and will support applications to programs such as those offered by Harvard’s Graduate School of Education.
 Other career–related programs will be considered such as those that prepare an employee for additional assignments or positions within the College.
 Examples include:

 The Genn Prize will provide grants not to exceed $6,000 in the fiscal year awarded for expenses related to lodging, travel, and tuition costs to attend the desired career professional education program.
 The awardee may elect to defer the prize and reimbursement under this program for an entire fiscal year,

 This is a two-step process.
 Step 1: Fill out the on-line Genn Prize application and click “submit”; your application will be automatically forwarded to your department chair or department head.
 At this point, your application is "pending".
 Step 2: Once your department chair/head fills out his/her portion of your application, you will receive an e-mail confirmation that your application is complete and will be forwarded for review.

 Choose your program carefully.
 The Genn Prize is awarded on the basis of the level of executive development and challenge of the desired program you will ask the College to invest and support.
-Only one Genn Prize is awarded each September.
+Depending on the application pool, one to three Genn Prizes may be awarded each September.
 Recipients are also featured in Inside Einstein and Einstein Today and will also be publicly recognized at the annual Staff Recognition program in December.